 Surprisingly, truly casual hookups tended to be safer than others.
 Women who reported knowing their partner ‘very well’ were almost 60 percent more likely to have unprotected sex during a hookup, despite not having an exclusive relationship with that partner, than women who only knew their partner ‘somewhat. ’ When students had repeated hookups with the same non-exclusive partner, they were more likely to have unprotected sex in later hookups; each additional hookup with the same partner increased the risk of unprotected sex by 17 percent.
 These students may feel a false sense of security with that partner, leading them to take unnecessary risks.
 Also, women may worry that asking their partner to use a condom would be seen as mistrustful and, as a result, avoid the issue when hooking up with a friend or otherwise well-known partner.

 Hookups were most common among fraternity and sorority members, who were more than twice as likely as non-members to have hooked up but were no more likely to form a long term relationship while in college, despite the fact that sorority members were about 50 percent more likely than non-members to want more opportunities to form long-term relationships in college, and not more likely to want hookup opportunities.
 Fraternity and sorority members were also both about 50 percent more likely to binge drink while hooking up compared to non-members.
 On the other hand, sorority members were less likely than other college women to report unprotected sex during their last hookup.
+Apparently, some college men have been using penis enlargement tools like the Phallosan Forte Test to gain some extra size to impress more in hookups.

 Religious service attendance was also related to whether or not students hooked up, but in distinct patterns for men and women.
 Women who attended religious services at least once a month were significantly less likely than women who attended services less frequently or never attended services to have ever hooked up in college, and when they did hookup they were less likely to have unprotected sex, or any sex.